Multi Proxy Anchor Family Loss for Several Types of Gradients: Evaluation

 \section{Evaluation}

-In this section, we compare MPA loss and state-of-the-art losses for the effectiveness of loss, and we also validate the impacts of the number of proxies.
-We evaluate the performance of image retrieval tasks on three benchmark datasets for image retrieval tasks and fine-grained tasks \cite{CUB, Cars, LiftedStructure}.
-In addition, we use the Recall@k and proposed nDCG@k metric as the performance metric.
+In this section, we compare MPA-family losses with state-of-the-art losses for the effectiveness of loss.
+First, we evaluate the loss performance on three benchmark datasets for image retrieval and fine-grained tasks.
+Then, we also validate the impact of the number of proxies.